openmc-dev/openmc/docs/source/methods/geometry.rst

 the smaller (closer) one will be the solution with a negative sign on the square root of the discriminant.

+..
+TODO: Need to add derivation for x-cone, y-cone, and z-cone.

 .. _find-cell:

 ----------------------------